 Sneaky Pickle/Bar Brine

-Although the menu has expanded to include some meat and non-vegan options, vegans still love this place for its fun and funky vibe and tasty comfort foods like vegan egg rolls stuffed with black rice, mushrooms and sweet chili aioli, a Reuben with smoked tempeh, creamy mac n cheese, and buffalo tofu and cauliflower salad.
-At night, the restaurant transforms into Bar Brine, with housemade pastas, heartier mains, and a wider selection of starters.
+Although the menu has expanded to include some meat and non-vegan options, vegans still love this place for its fun and funky vibe and tasty comfort foods like vegan egg rolls stuffed with black rice, mushrooms and sweet chili aioli, a Reuben with smoked tempeh, creamy mac n cheese, and a daily bowl of food with rice, beans, and veggies.
+At night, the restaurant transforms into Bar Brine, with heartier mains and a wider selection of starters.
 They also have a truly excellent cocktail program, with one of the best martinis in town.

 Barracuda